 Technically, this campaign wasn't created for Valentine's Day specifically.
 But, many of our marketers thought it had all the perfect elements of a great Valentine's Day campaign.
-Because of this, we wouldn't be surprised if it sees a lot of circulation in February.

 In the commercial, directed by actor Ryan Reynolds, Satan sits in Hell using Match's app when he sees he's matched with a woman named 2020.
 When he meets up with her on Earth, he nervously says "Hi 2-0-2-0."
 She replies, "Please, call me 2020" — pronouncing it like the year.

 As the commercial continues, 2020's character appears to be the epitome of everything that happened in 2020.